This post is also available in: 简体中文 (Chinese (Simplified)) ไทย (Thai) 한국어 (Korean)

 The diaphragm on its own does not protect you against HIV or other STIs, as the infection can still enter through tiny tears in the mucous membranes which line your vagina.
 For this reason, you should consider using condoms as well.

 Spermicides are contraceptives, designed to prevent pregnancy by killing sperm.
 It used to be thought that an ingredient of spermicide (Nonoxynol-9) could also kill STIs, including HIV.
-However, studies indicate that Nonoxynol-9 can actually increase the risk of STI and HIV transmission, by causing sores and irritation inside the vagina, penis, or anus.
+However, studies indicate that Nonoxynol-9 can actually increase the risk of STI and HIV transmission, by causing sores and irritation inside the vagina, on the penis, or anus.
 Because of this, spermicides containing Nonoxynol-9 are not recommended for use in situations where the STI and HIV status of your sexual partner is unknown, such as in sex work.
 Where pregnancy is unlikely or impossible, spermicide has no benefit and is not recommended at all.
 Additionally, spermicides are not considered an effective contraceptive method when used alone.

 There are two types of sterilisation procedures: Tubal Ligation and Vasectomy.

 Tubal Ligation, also referred to as ‘having your tubes tied’, is a permanent form of contraception for people with fallopian tubes.
 The procedure is performed in hospital under general anaesthetic.
 Tubal Ligation usually uses keyhole surgery to clamp, cut or seal by heat the fallopian tubes to block the ovum from meeting the sperm, preventing a pregnancy from happening.
 In some instances, it may be necessary to make a larger incision in the abdomen to perform the operation.
 After a Tubal Ligation, the released eggs become trapped in the fallopian tubes where the body naturally dissolves them.
 The procedure does not affect the functioning of your ovaries, hormones or menstrual cycle and does not bring on menopause or impact your sex drive.